TacticalBot/bugtracker/README.md

-# bugtracker
+# Tactical Bugtracker
-For bug checking and storage
+For storage of bugs.
+Do not create feature requests, and/or pull requests.